weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 :::info Added in `v1.24`
 :::

-To run a hybrid search on a collection that has named vectors, use the `target` field to specify which named vector to search.
+To run a hybrid search on a collection that has [named vectors](../config-refs/schema/multi-vector.md), use the `target vector` field to specify which named vector to search.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">